top of page

 Screenshot 2023-12-13 at 2.09.57 PM.png

-Key insights from wireframing:
+Key Insights from Wireframing:

 Our wireframe provided a clear layout and organization for our toolkit website, guiding the placement of buttons and interactive features, addressing potential issues like the inclusion of a sign-in page and incorporating advocacy into the design space, ultimately shaping a well-organized prototype from our ideas.